msharma84/Technical_Concepts/Java.md

 ## Basic Level

-- How do you create a stream from a list of integers?
+- How do you create a stream from a list of integers

     ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,5);